 JBIG transcoding does not apply to UDPTL-based T.38.

-Send: When UDPTL is being used for T.38, the T38FaxTranscodingJBIG attribute MUST command MUST be rejected (error code 505 - unsupported
+- When UDPTL is being used for T.38, the T38FaxTranscodingJBIG attribute MUST NOT be Send: included. - Receive: If the T38FaxTranscodingJBIG attribute is present for UDPTL-based T.38, the command MUST be rejected (error code 505 - unsupported RemoteConnectionDescriptor).